Title

 A Philippine Jurisprudence case highlights the purpose, scope, requirements, and consequences of DOH Administrative Order No. 2004-0163, which establishes rules and regulations for the registration, licensure, and operation of dialysis clinics in the country to ensure the provision of quality health services to patients.

-It may file a notice of appeal within ten days from receipt of the decision to the Office of the Secretary of Health, whose decision is final and executory.
+Aggrieved clinics/personnel may file a notice of appeal within ten (10) days from receipt of the Bureau Director’s notice of decision.
+The Office of the Secretary’s decision is final and executory.

 Analyze Cases Smarter, Faster